danfuzz/flat-xml/README.md

   is data at all, it will be terminated by a possibly-empty `-` line.

 The third field is the data associated with a `+` or `-` action, if any.
+The data is output with entities translated, so if the XML is `blort &amp;amp; fizmo` the output value will be `blort &amp; fizmo`.

 The output is produced in the same order that elements appear in the original XML document.